abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ## Day 2:
-## Good floorplan vs bad floorplan and introduction to library cells
+## Good Floorplan vs Bad Floorplan and Introduction to library cells
 ---
-### Stages of floorplans:
+### Stages of Floorplanning:
 ---
 The placement of logical blocks, library cells, and pins on a silicon chip is known as chip floorplanning.
 It ensures that every module has been given the proper area and aspect ratio, that every pin of the module is connected to another module or the chip's edge, and that modules are placed so that they take up the least amount of space on a chip.